MrAusnadian/sUSDCG-explorer/README.md

-# Lightweight Ethereum Explorer
+# Lightweight sUSDC-G Explorer

-This is a lightweight ethereum explorer that runs without db.
-It just grabs data using web3.js
+This is a lightweight sUSDC-G explorer that runs without db.
+It just grabs data from Luniverse using web3.js

 ## Configuration
 1. Update `PROVIDER` const in `src\utils\web3-loader.js`